ARMADA INSPECTION SERVICES

 In comparison, the total manpower of the Canadian Armed forces, including Reserves, is approx. 90,000.

-Richard and Carol Anne are advocates for honesty and integrity in real estate transactions and are open about it.
-This may be why so many realtors in Leeds-Grenville try to talk their clients into using someone else, someone who is ‘easy’ to deal with.
+Richard and Carol Anne are advocates for honesty and integrity in real estate transactions.
+Realtors in Leeds-Grenville try to talk their clients into using someone else, someone who is ‘easy’ to deal with.
 It’s sad when they see a reliable and accurate service as a threat to their business model, but here we are.
-A cardinal sin of home buying is to use the inspector your agent highly recommends without first doing your own homework.
-They should be providing you with at least 3 company names so you can investigate and decide for yourself.

 The types of issues we see far too often….

-The A/C Condensers serial number on the rating plate, identifies the unit was made in July 1999.
+The Condensers serial number identifies the unit was made in July 1999.
 (28= Week) (99= Year Produced) At 25 years old, it has no value, except for costing you around $5,500 to replace, after you bought the problem.

 The 30 Minute Inspection